MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 #### Channels by user type

 The **Channels by user type** widget tells you how many standard, private, and shared channels in your organization comprise:
-- Your users (internal to your organization) only.
+- Your users (internal to your organization) only
-- Your users and guests.
+- Your users and guests
-- Your users and external users.
+- Your users and external users

 > [!NOTE]
 > To change the time frame for which you want to view the active channels count, use the duration selector that contains the options of **7 days** and **30 days**.